RaiyanNooryRady/jagoron/learning-items/README.md

 files with specific names in the current theme's directory and uses the first matching template file as specified by the hierarchy.

+# META BOXES

+- When a user edits a post, the edit screen is composed of several default boxes: Editor, Publish, Categories, Tags, etc. These boxes are meta boxes.